dkaliroff/phitnet/README.md

-# PhIT-Net: Photo-consistent Image Transform for Improved Matching
+# PhIT-Net: Photo-consistent Image Transform for Robust Illumination Invariant Matching

 This repository contains the code which implements the PhIT-Net and the training, test and inference scripts of this model.
-Presented in our [paper](https://arxiv.org/abs/1911.12641) "PhIT-Net: Photo-consistent Image Transform for Improved Matching".
+Presented in our [paper](https://arxiv.org/abs/1911.12641) "PhIT-Net: Photo-consistent Image Transform for Robust Illumination Invariant Matching".

 ## Running PhIT-Net:
 #### Requirements: